man90es/SteamPTP/README.md

 4. Turn on the `Developer mode`.
 5. Click the `Load unpacked` button and select the unzipped directory.

+## Known bugs
+- Total playtime is not displayed in others' game lists
+- Percentages sometimes disappear

 ## License
 [GPL-3.0](LICENSE)